Stay right here for our final news roundup and information overload.

 All right.

-Well, well, well, an inside straight is what any, whoever the candidate is, it's inside straight or royal flush.
+Well, an inside straight is what any whoever the candidate is, it's inside straight or royal flush.

-Is that what it's gonna take, Mark Simone?
+Is that what it's going to take, Mark Simone?

-This early voting, Pennsylvania, million votes came in before anybody saw veterans debate.
+This early voting, Pennsylvania, a million votes came in before anybody saw Fetterman's debate.

-New York, uh million votes came in before they saw any debate.
+New York, a million votes came in before they saw any debate.

 Got to get the rules back to what they were.

-If you change the rules, you're gonna change the outside.
+If you change the rules, you're going to change the outcome.

-Tell me how that's gonna happen in those states.
+Tell me how that's going to happen in those states.

 Tell me the way to make that happen.

-And I I don't know how we're gonna fix that.
+And I don't know how we're going to fix that.

-I think guys, you gotta you gotta embrace the rules.
+I think, guys, you got to embrace the rules.

-You gotta then just first tell people to start voting early because Democrats are getting a five-week head start, and then we're confining the votes to just one day.
+You've got to then just tell people to start voting early because Democrats are getting a five-week head start, and then we're confining the votes to just one day.

-Just all right, if those are the rules, then play by him and try to exploit him just like Democrats have.
+Just, all right, if those are the rules, then play by them and try to exploit them just like Democrats have.

-I I said the same thing earlier, and I think some people get mad when I say it, but if if that's a system and we're stuck with it, my system would be day of voting, with exceptions for the military and the elderly and infirmed and people that will be uh, you know, genuinely away uh on business or whatever.
+But if that's a system and we're stuck with it, my system would be day of voting with exceptions for the military and the elderly and infirmed and people that will be genuinely away on business or whatever.

-Uh but you have partisan observers watching the voting in every precinct, and they watch every precinct count the votes, paper ballots, uh, photo ID, and you're off to the races.
+But you have partisan observers watching the voting in every precinct, and they watch every precinct count the votes, paper ballots, photo ID, and you're off to the races.

 Now, in New York, you don't need a photo ID.